chanhi2000/ELEN130/lab/lab01sub.md

 ----

 ## DISCUSSION / FINAL REMARKS
 This lab is to teach you basic techniques of MATLAB to get familiar with computing what we desire in digital signal processing.
-It also teaches you to understand new concepts (sampling intervals, sampling frequency, number of samples observed, signal frequency, normalized frequency, and property of aliasing) that will play a big role in the next lab and how each relate to one another both mathematically and physically.
+It also teaches you to understand new concepts (sampling intervals, sampling frequency, number of samples observed, signal frequency, normalized frequency, and property of aliasing) that will play a big role in the next lab and how the each relates to one another both mathematically and physically.

 ## APPENDIX